stnolting/neorv32/README.md

 Just instantiate this file in your project and you are ready to go!
 All signals of this top entity are of type *std_ulogic* or *std_ulogic_vector*, respectively
 (except for the TWI signals, which are of type *std_logic*).

 Use the generics to configure the processor according to your needs.
-Each generics is initilized with the default configuration.
+Each generic is initilized with the default configuration.
 Detailed information regarding the signals and configuration generics can be found in the [NEORV32 documentary](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf).

 ```vhdl